MinhHung7/NLP_Tutorials/README.md

 # NLP_Tutorials
-This is my notes for codebasics's NLP course
+These are my notes for codebasics's NLP course